 - The borrower can enter into a written payment agreement with the Internal Revenue Service

 - Cannot pre-pay the three months upfront in order to qualify

-- The three months of payments needs to be seasoned
+- The three months of payments need to be seasoned

 VA And FHA Mortgage Guidelines During And After Chapter 13 Bankruptcy

-Getting a loan while in a Chapter 13 is allowed on VA and FHA Loans.
+Getting a loan while in Chapter 13 is allowed on VA and FHA Loans.